LearnWeb3DAO/Flash-Loans/README.md

 ```

-After making a `flashLoanSimple` call, `Pool Contract` will perform some checks and will send asset in the amount that was requested, to the asset to the `FlashLoanExample Contract` and will call the `executeOperation` method.
+After making a `flashLoanSimple` call, `Pool Contract` will perform some checks and will send the asset in the amount that was requested to the `FlashLoanExample Contract` and will call the `executeOperation` method.
 Now inside this method you can do anything with this asset but in this contract we just give approval to the `Pool Contract` to withdraw the amount that we owe along with some premium.
-Then we emit a log and return from the function
+Then we emit a log and return from the function.

 ```solidity
    function executeOperation(